 Liana infestation increased significantly over time (P<0.001 for all years.
 Table 4.1).
 The average percentage of trees supporting lianas increased 1.94 and 2.02-fold from 2012 to 2022 in eCO2 and ambient conditions, respectively.
 This increase was mainly driven by the survey period from 2012 to 2015, when trees hosting lianas increased 1.54 and 1.45-fold increases on average in ambient and eCO2 conditions, respectively.
 However, treatment effect was not found to be significant (P=0.12), indicating that the increase in the proportion of trees hosting lianas was not driven by elevated CO2 (Fig. 4.2).

 Table 4.
-1. Percentage of trees supporting lianas where the tree has survived to the 2022 TLS survey.
+1 Percentage of trees supporting lianas where the tree has survived to the 2022 TLS survey.
 Trees which were occluded in the TLS data or died prior to or during the study are omitted.
 Trees included in this were both those verified by the field survey and trees which had been infested between the 2019 field survey and the 2020 TLS census.